 - Relationships can buffer the effects of multiple adversities for young people.
 The study found that for each additional adverse family experience a young person encounters, neighborhood support buffered the negative effects.
 There was still an increase in parenting stress, but it was significantly lower for mothers who had neighborhood support than those who did not.

 Barriers to Success builds off of the Center’s previous reports, Don’t Call Them Dropouts and Don’t Quit on Me, which shed light on the way adversities affect a young person’s decision to leave school before graduation and the relationships and supports that help them to stay on track or re-engage once they have left.

 To access the full report, graphics and other resources, please visit http://www.americaspromise.org/report/barriers-success.

-Michelle V. Porche, Ed.D is an associate professor of practice in Applied Human Development at the Boston University School of Education.
+Michelle V. Porche, Ed.D is a clinical associate professor associate of Applied Human Development at the Boston University School of Education.
 Jingtong Pan is a doctoral candidate in Child Study and Human Development at Tufts University.
 Jonathan F. Zaff, Ph.D., the executive director of the Center for Promise, is also a Research Associate Professor in Applied Human Development at the Boston University School of Education.